canonical/certification-docs/Coverage_Guide_IoT-22.04.rst

 Introduction
 ============

-This document lists the coverage for certification of Internet of Things devices with Ubuntu Core 22 or Ubuntu 22.04.
+This document lists the coverage for certification of Internet of Things (IoT) devices with Ubuntu images.
+IoT devices can be certified with the following image types:

+- Ubuntu Core 22
+- Ubuntu Server 22.04
+- Ubuntu Desktop 22.04

 The guide applies to devices submitted to Canonical through one of the following programmes:

 - IoT Devices Enablement Programme with Certification
 - IoT ODM Partner Programme